Kale: Cultivars

 Because kale can grow well into winter, one variety of rape kale is called "hungry gap" after the period in winter in traditional agriculture when little else could be harvested.
 An extra-tall variety is known as Jersey kale or cow cabbage.
 Kai-lan or Chinese kale is a cultivar often used in Chinese cuisine.
-In Portugal, the bumpy-leaved kale is mostly called "couve galega" (Galician kale or Portuguese Cabbage).
+In Portugal, the bumpy-leaved kale is mostly called "couve galega" (Galician kale or Portuguese cabbage).

 Ornamental kale

 Many varieties of kale and cabbage are grown mainly for ornamental leaves that are brilliant white, red, pink, lavender, blue, or violet in the interior of the rosette.
 The different types of ornamental kale are peacock kale, coral prince, kamone coral queen, color up kale, and chidori kale.
 Ornamental kale is as edible as any other variety, but potentially not as palatable.
+In 2012, Pizza Hut purchased approximately 14,000 lbs of kale for use in salad bar decoration.
 Kale leaves are increasingly used as an ingredient for vegetable bouquets and wedding bouquets.

-Nutritional value
+Uses

+Nutrition

-Raw kale is composed of 84% water, 9% carbohydrates, 4% protein, and 1% fat (table).
-In a 100 g serving, raw kale provides 207 kJ of food energy and a large amount of vitamin K at 3.7 times the Daily Value (DV) (table).
-It is a rich source (20% or more of the DV) of vitamin A, vitamin C, vitamin B6, folate, and manganese (see table "Kale, raw").
-Kale is a good source (10–19% DV) of thiamin, riboflavin, pantothenic acid, vitamin E, and several dietary minerals, including iron, calcium, magnesium, potassium, and phosphorus (see table "Kale, raw").
-Boiling raw kale diminishes most of these nutrients, while values for vitamins A, C, and K and manganese remain substantial (see table "Kale, cooked").
+Raw kale is 84% water, 9% carbohydrates, 4% protein, and 1% fat (table).
+In a 100 g serving, raw kale provides 207 kJ of food energy and 3.7 times the Daily Value (DV) of vitamin K. It is a rich source (20% or more of the DV) of vitamin A, vitamin C, folate, and manganese (see table "Kale, raw").
+Kale is a good source (10–19% DV) of riboflavin, pantothenic acid, vitamin B6, vitamin E, and several dietary minerals, including calcium, magnesium, and potassium (table).
+Boiling raw kale diminishes most of these nutrients, while values for vitamins A, C, and K and manganese remain substantial (table for cooked kale).

 Phytochemicals

-Kale is a source of the carotenoids, lutein and zeaxanthin (tables).
+Kale is a source of the carotenoids, lutein and zeaxanthin.
 As with broccoli and other cruciferous vegetables, kale contains glucosinolate compounds, such as glucoraphanin, which contributes to the formation of sulforaphane, a compound under preliminary research for its potential to affect human health beneficially.

 Boiling kale decreases the level of glucosinate compounds, whereas steaming, microwaving, or stir frying does not cause significant loss.
 Kale is high in oxalic acid, the levels of which can be reduced by cooking.

 Kale contains high levels of polyphenols, such as ferulic acid, with levels varying due to environmental and genetic factors.

-Culinary uses
+Culinary

-As a snack product
+Snack product

-Flavored "kale chips" have been produced as a potato chip substitute.
+Kale chips have been produced as a potato chip substitute.